-- 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats stairwells.
-All doors are notional 30-minute fire resistant including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of notional rated timber and composite doors.
-These doors should be upgraded to FD30s when any future upgrades of the building take place, as should the residents storage cupboard doors. - 4) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
-These are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 5) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - 6) Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team.
+- The building is designed to provide as a minimum 1 hour vertical fire resistance and 30 minutes horizontal fire resistance between dwellings. - 2.
+A visual inspection of the accessible areas was undertaken as part of the assessment, but areas with restricted access, i.e., false ceilings and void areas, were only inspected where readily accessible.
+The survey undertaken as part of this risk assessment should not be construed as a full compartmentation survey of the building.
+From a visual inspection carried out at the time of the inspection, there were no breaches in compartmentation evident between the communal areas and the residential accommodation. - 3.
+The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 4.
+There are no communal doors fitted to the property. - 5.
+The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team.

-- 7) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 8) The block is fitted with a flat roof, only accessible externally. - 9) A variety of methods / materials have been used to achieve firestopping, refer to table below.
+7. The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services.